building-energy/gbxml/README.md

+---
+**PLEASE NOTE:** THIS PACKAGE IS NO LONGER BEING MAINTAINED.

+INSTEAD, PLEASE SEE THIS NEW PACKAGE FOR WORKING WITH gbXML FILES: https://github.com/stevenkfirth/xgbxml

+---

 # gbxml

 A Python package for reading, writing and editing [gbXML](https://www.gbxml.org/) files

 Any problems?
 [Please raise an Issue on GitHub](https://github.com/building-energy/gbxml/issues)